ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/permissionguide.md

-# Magento 2 permission Guide
+# Magento 2 Permission Guide

 This guide is intended to show best practices for Magento 2 permissions.
 Ensuring that required directories are accessible whilst restricting access to others.